rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/exercise1/debug.md

 If you fail to have these files in the expected location, you will get an error when you try to `make data`, see [](copalis:debug:missing_topo).
+If you have the files in a different location, you could fix this by modifying the paths set in `setrun.py`.

 (copalis:debug:make_exe)=